 MusicBrainz is operated by the MetaBrainz Foundation, a California based 501(c)(3) tax-exempt non-profit corporation dedicated to keeping MusicBrainz free and open source.

-If you feel that MusicBrainz is a worthwhile effort, please consider making a donation to help support further growth and development.
+If you feel that MusicBrainz is a worthwhile effort, please consider donating to help support further growth and development.